Introduction

 confluentinc/cp-kafka

-• Here, the port 9092 of the container is forwarded to the port 9092 of the host.
+- Here, the port 9092 of the container is forwarded to the port

-• Also, we configure the environment variable KAFKA_ZOOKEEPER_CONNECT to point to the running zookeper service.
+to point to the running zookeper service. - The variable

-• The variable KAFKA_ADVERTISED_LISTENERS is the list of hosts and their ports on which Kafka is listening.
+is the list of hosts and their ports on which Kafka is listening. - The variable

 Once the Kafka container is up and running, the setup is complete.
 Now, it’s time to start coding.